Food Tour: The Best of French Pastry

 did you know ?

-In 1533, the marriage of Catherine de Médicis with Henry II, decisively influenced French gastronomy.
-Catherine brought Italian cooks from her Florentine court as well as a new way of eating.
-Her pastry Chef, Popelini, has contributed with the making of eclairs, the marzipan, the sabayon, egg puddings, sorbets, various types of biscuits and almonds sweets.
-In addition to new techniques for making marmalades, jams and fruit liqueurs.
+In 1533, the marriage of Catherine de Médicis to Henry II decisively influenced French gastronomy.
+Catherine brought from her Florentine court not only Italian cooks, but also a new way of eating.
+In desserts, her pastry chef Popelini contributed with the dough for eclairs, marzipan, zabaglione, egg puddings, ice creams, various types of biscuits, and almond sweets.
+She also introduced new techniques for making jams, compotes, and fruit liqueurs.